molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 For web authors, this is daily business.
 A large part of a web author's work is dealing with browser compatibility and web site interoperability.
 The situation improved thanks to evergreen browsers.
 But fundamentally, this is the essence of authoring for the web.

 When using an HTML, CSS or JavaScript feature, web authors need to check for its browser support.
 [Can I Use](https://caniuse.com/) and [MDN](https://developer.mozilla.org/en-US/) are the most comprehensive databases.
-There is an ecosystem of tools that builds on Can I Use data: [browserslist](https://github.com/browserslist/browserslist) is a way to list browser versions a web site wants to support.
+There is an ecosystem of tools that builds on Can I Use data: [browserslist](https://github.com/browserslist/browserslist) is a way to list browser versions a web site aims to support.
 [Autoprefixer](https://github.com/postcss/autoprefixer) and [@babel/preset-env](https://babeljs.io/docs/babel-preset-env) use browserslist to generate interoperable code.

 # How to deal with old browsers